Post by Graveyardbride on Feb 2, 2015 18:48:21 GMT -5

 Within a few days of Katherine’s death, the keeper at Boon Island Light reported an encounter with what he described as “the spirit of a sad-faced young woman in white.”

-Then there was the cold, clear afternoon when Roberts and fellow keeper Bob Edwards took the boat out to do a little fishing.
+Then there was the cold, clear afternoon when Roberts and his fellow keeper took the boat out to do a little fishing.
 The catch was so good they failed to notice clouds forming to the north, or the fact the outgoing tide was pulling them farther and farther from the island.
 When large flakes of snow began to float from the darkening sky, the Coast Guardsmen suddenly realized their predicament and made haste for Boon Island.
 The delinquent keepers also realized there was no way they were going to get back before sundown and if the light wasn’t turned on, they could face court-martial for dereliction of duty.
 The boat was still about a hundred yards from the island and twilight was rapidly descending into night.
 They could just make out the shape of the dark tower that represented the end of their careers when, miraculously, the white, occulting 120,000 candlepower light began to flash.
 “It just came on by itself,” Roberts insisted.
 “There wasn’t a soul on the island and that light came on!
-We were relieved, but I admit I was scared, and Edwards was scared, too.
+We were relieved, but I admit we were scared.
 We both thought it was Katherine’s spirit that somehow turned on the light.
 It was a long time before we told anybody what happened.”

 The beacon was automated after the keeper’s quarters and other buildings were destroyed during a blizzard in February 1978.
 But to this day, area fishermen, hurrying to shore just ahead of an approaching gale, occasionally hear shrieks and cries emanating from the direction of the forlorn old lighthouse on Boon Island.
 And if they navigate closely enough, sometimes they catch a fleeting glimpse of a woman in white.